sphinx-doc/sphinx/doc/extdev/event_callbacks.rst

 .. seealso::

-   Extensions can add their own events by using :meth:`.Sphinx.add_event`, and calling them them with :meth:`.EventManager.emit` or :meth:`.EventManager.emit_firstresult`.
+   Extensions can add their own events by using :meth:`.Sphinx.add_event`, and calling them with
+   :meth:`.EventManager.emit` or :meth:`.EventManager.emit_firstresult`.

 Core events overview
 --------------------

-Below is an overview of the core event that happens during a build.
+Below is an overview of the core events that happen during a build.

 .. code-block:: none